fpolticelli/tbblab_repository/README.md

 - Python is an interpreted, high-level and general-purpose programming language, frequently used for scientific applications.
 It is widely used in academia and scientific projects because it is easy to write and performs well.

 ## [Sequence analysis]()
+-  Process of subjecting a DNA, RNA or peptide sequence to any of a wide range of analytical methods to understand its features, function, structure, or evolution.

 ## [Molecular Graphics](https://github.com/fpolticelli/tbblab_repository/blob/main/molecular_graphics.md)
 - Molecular Graphics programs are used to visualize biomolecules models.